Sriyani Kulawansa: Early life

 She received her primary school education from Udakendawala Primary School and entered Ibbagamuwa Central College after passing the grade 5 scholarship exam.
 There she took part in all the four games for girls Athletics, Elle (a game like baseball), Netball and Volleyball and won the all island championship in all of them.
-And she won the best sportswoman award in 1989 for Athletics, Vollyball and Netball.
+And she won the best sportswoman award in 1989 for Athletics, Volleyball and Netball.
 She had to give up Netball and volleyball to focus on Athletics when she came to the national level.

 She grew up in Melsiripura, a remote area in Sri Lanka's Kurunegala District.

 Professional career

 While she was in 1989 South Asian Games practice squad she learned that high jump event has been cancelled due to lack of participants.
 But she credits her parents and coach Dervin Perera for motivating her to change to hurdles event.

 She describes her biggest career achievement as winning the Silver Medals in the 1998 Commonwealth Games.

 Sriyani retired from sports at the age of 34 even after getting selected to the 2004 Olympics.
 She says the decision was made because she knew that she had little chance to win and to give the opportunity to another athlete.

 After retirement she was invited to work as a project officer at the Education Ministry to provide services to students.